Scar Tissue and Laser Eye Surgery

-Developed by Professor Dan Reinstein with colleagues at Cornell University, New York, this ultrasound scanner is able to measure individual corneal layers in 3D to the measure of 1 micron precision (100th the width of a human hair).
-This is one of the reasons why London Vision Clinic is one of the most recognized complication repair clinics in the world.
+The Artemis ultrasound scanner, which was developed by Professor Dan Reinstein with colleagues at Cornell University, is able to measure individual corneal layers in 3D to the measure of 1 micron precision (that’s 100th the width of a human hair).
+This is just one of the many reasons why London Vision Clinic is one of the most renowned complication repair clinics in the world.

 An insight from a Laser Eye Surgery patient with scar tissue

-As expected, the surgery was another success story and Irene was thrilled with the results, even called it a life-changing experience.
+As expected, the surgery was another success story and Irene was thrilled with the results, labelling it a “life-changing” experience.

-Artemis technology and Laser Eye Surgery repair work
+Artemis Insight 100 Insight technology and Laser Eye Surgery repair work